wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 ``ignore``
 ----------

-List of files or directories to be ignored (one entry per element).
-The files and directories are still checked, but the results are ignored.
+List of files or directories to be ignored (one entry per line).
+Multiple lines may be entered to include multiple files or directories.
+These files and directories are still checked, but the results are ignored.

 .. topic:: Default value